-In the Canary Islands there is no official language, but we do have Canarian words of daily use as in every Spanish region.
+In the Canary Islands there is no official language, we speak Spanish.
+However, we do have Canarian words of daily use.
 It is probable that you have already heard some of them, others we are sure that if you are not from the Islands it will be the first time that you read them.
-As in each region, in the Canary Islands we also have Canarian expressions and we invite you to know them.
+As in each region, in the Canary Islands we also have Canarian expressions.
 But in this post we are going to focus only on words.
 What do you think about learning some words before your trip?
-Below we review a selection of 21 Canarian words.

 A guagua is a bus in the Canary Islands.
 Perhaps it is one of the best known words in the Canary Islands.
 Here we say “I’m going to take the guagua“.